developerforce/salesforce-dx-pipeline-sample/README.md

 2. Install the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).

-3. Log into the four orgs you'll use with the Salesforce CLI and give them aliases:
+3. Log into to the four orgs you'll use with the Salesforce CLI, using `force:auth:web:login` command, and give them aliases:

     - **Dev Hub (e.g..
 "HubOrg")**: this will create scratch orgs for your Review Apps
     - **Development Org (e.g. "DevOrg")**: this is the first environment you'll update using a package deploy
     - **Staging Org (e.g. "TestOrg")**: this is the first environment from which you'll promote your code via release phase
     - **Prod Org : "ProdOrg"**: this is your production org

-    Note: you could cheat and, simply for demo purposes, use the same org for the DevOrg, TestOrg, and ProdOrg.
+    Note: You could cheat and, simply for demo purposes, use the same org for the DevOrg, TestOrg, and ProdOrg.

+    Note: Do not use `force:auth:jwt:grant` command as it does not provide a refresh token nor a `sfdxAuthUrl` from `force:org:display --verbose` command used by the `setup.sh`.

 4. Ensure you see all four orgs when you run `sfdx force:org:list`.